 2022 | MSU Broad Art Museum | USA

-The Pamilya series imagines what it would be like to share stories with loved ones over dinner when external circumstances make gathering together nearly impossible.
-Sourcing from recorded interviews with my family members in the Philippines and California about their experiences of diaspora, I animate a vacant dining table through sculptural casts, video projection, and sound.
+The Pamilya series envisions the experience of sharing stories with loved ones over dinner, even when external circumstances make gathering nearly impossible.
+Drawing from recorded interviews with my family members in the Philippines and California about their experiences of diaspora, the work brings a vacant dining table to life through sculptural casts, video projection, and sound..

 This iteration titled Pamilya - May 1st, 1898, in remembrance of the period of American colonization of the Philippines which began on this day; May 1st, 1934, in observance of the Philippine Independence Act which took effect on this day imagines a future in which people around the world would become more “Filipino,” as an alternative to being Westernized.